 The story opens in Monument Valley, Utah, in 1912.
 A troop of Boy Scouts are exploring the area.
 One of the Scouts, Indiana Jones, finds a cave where where a party led by a mercenary wearing a fedora and leather jacket finds the cross of Coronado, a priceless Spanish American artifact.
 Indy, believing it belongs in a museum, takes it and is pursued, attempting to escape by horseback.
 He is followed by the mercenaries in autos, but boards a circus train to elude them.
 While on the train, he crawls through a car full of snakes (thereby providing the backstory for his reptilophobia) and then finds himself in a car with a lion, from whom he escapes by using a bullwhip he finds hanging on the wall, in which his first attempt backlashes and gives him a cut on his chin (explaining the origin of his scar, a real scar borne by actor Harrison Ford).
-After a few more dangerous encounters, including a near castration by the horn of a rhinoceros annoyed by the tussle on his roof, Indy gets the cross home, where his father is busy working on drawing what looks like a stained glass window.
+After a few more dangerous encounters, including a near castration by the horn of a rhinoceros annoyed by the tussle on his roof, Indy escapes the train through a magician's magic box and takes the cross home, where his father is busy working on drawing that looks like a stained glass window.
 When Indy excitedly tries to tell his father about it, his father rebuffs him, telling him to calm down by counting to 10 in Greek.

-Moments later a fellow scout whom Indy had sent for the Sheriff when he discovered the illegal dig returns with the lawman; but he is dismayed to find that the burly businessman wearing a panama hat who had hired the mercenaries had also bought the law, and Indy is forced to surrender the cross to the looters.
-However, before the head mercenary leaves the house, he says to Indy "You lost this time, Kid, but you don't have to like it",and puts the fedora on the boys head.
+Moments later a fellow scout whom Indy had sent for the Sheriff when he discovered the illegal dig returns with the sheriff; but he is dismayed to find that the burly businessman wearing a panama hat who had hired the mercenaries had also bought the law, and Indy is forced to surrender the cross to the looters.
+However, before the head mercenary leaves the house, he says to Indy "You lost this time, Kid, but you don't have to like it",and puts the fedora on the boy's head.
 As Indy smiles the scene fades and the scene changes to 1938 aboard a freighter in a violent Atlantic storm.
 Indy has tracked down the cross, but is again confronted by the man in the panama hat and his henchmen.
 He grabs the artifact, fights off the crew and dives into the ocean scant seconds before a massive wave collapses the ship's funnel, causing it to fall onto a load of explosives.
-As Indy grabs a life preserver from the wreck, he sees the panama hat floating by.
+As Indy grabs a life preserver from the wreck, he sees the panama hat sinking nearby.
 As the hulk of the ship sinks, the name is visible on the bow: Coronado.

-To Indy's surprise, his father is Donovan's project leader, and when Indy and Marcus find Henry's house ransacked and his mail opened, Indy suddenly remembers the package he got from Venice - his dad's diary, in which is all his father's research on the Grail.
+To Indy's surprise, his father is Donovan's project leader, and when Indy and Marcus find Henry's house ransacked and his mail opened, Indy suddenly remembers the package he got from Venice - his dad's diary, in which is contained all his father's research on the Grail.

 Later, after drying out, Indy arranges for Marcus to meet Sallah to begin finding the Grail while he and Elsa go after Henry.
 He finds that his room and Elsa's have been ransacked by men looking for the Grail diary, making him all the more determined to find Henry and also the Grail.
 The two fly to the German castle and Indy finds Henry, but both are double crossed by Elsa, and to both men's horror they find that the string-puller in this whole affair is Walter Donovan, who wants the ancient cup to give him immortality.
 Indy and Henry are bound in the castle but Indy manages to break out, in the process setting off a fire.
-He and Henry commandeer a Nazi motorcyle and escape pursuing German soldiers, but Henry stops Indy's trek of escape to make him go back to Berlin, where Donovan and Elsa have taken his diary for Hitler.
+He and Henry commandeer a Nazi motorcycle and escape pursuing German soldiers, but Henry stops Indy's trek of escape to make him go back to Berlin, where Donovan and Elsa have taken his diary for Hitler.
 When Indy demands to know why the diary is so important, Henry explains that it details traps that protect the grail and keys to defeating them.
 Indy also confronts his father about his obsession with the grail and receives a slap from his father when he blasphemes.

 Indy and his father trek to Berlin, finds Elsa standing with Hitler and his highest staff at a Nazi party book burning.
 Indy retrieves the diary, in the process tempted to strangle her.
 During his departure from the rally, Indy comes face-to-face with Hitler himself, who adds his signature to the book.